Andrew Taylor (baseball)

 Andrew Raymond Taylor (born August 18, 1986) is an American former professional baseball pitcher.
-He has played in Major League Baseball for the Los Angeles Angels.
+He played in Major League Baseball (MLB) for the Los Angeles Angels.

 Early life

 Taylor attended Wake Forest-Rolesville High School in Wake Forest, North Carolina.
 He played collegiate baseball at NC State.

 Professional career

 Los Angeles Angels

-Taylor was drafted by the Los Angeles Angels of Anaheim in the 34th round of the 2008 Major League Baseball Draft out of North Carolina State University.
+Taylor was drafted by the Los Angeles Angels of Anaheim in the 34th round of the 2008 Major League Baseball draft out of North Carolina State University.

-Taylor was called up to the majors for the first time on September 1, 2012.

-Taylor was outrighted off the Angels roster on October 8, 2013.
-He was released on March 12, 2014.
+Taylor was called up to the major leagues for the first time on September 1, 2012.
+He made three appearances for Los Angeles during his rookie campaign, struggling to an 11.57 ERA with no strikeouts across 2 1/3 innings pitched.
+On October 8, Taylor was removed from the 40-man roster and sent outright to the Triple-A Salt Lake Bees.
+He was released by the Angels organization on March 12, 2014.

 Independent Leagues

-In 2014, Taylor played with the Rockland Boulders of the Can-Am League.
-In 2015, Taylor stayed in the Can-Am League for the Trois-Rivières Aigles.
+In 2014, Taylor played with the Rockland Boulders of the Can-Am League and won the Can-Am Championship with the team.
+In 2015, Taylor stayed in the Can-Am League for the Trois-Rivières Aigles and helped them win their first league championship.
 On March 2, 2016, Taylor signed with the independent Wichita Wingnuts of the American Association of Independent Professional Baseball.
 He has not played professionally since.